NPLeeWenKang/rideshare-cli/README.md

 ## Solution Architecture

-Before any code has been written, the entity relations and the overall architecture was drawn out to easily understand and scale the project.
-Furthermore, planning early reducing the need to refactor large chunks of code whenever new requirements are discovered.
+Before any code has been written, the classes and the overall architecture were drawn out to easily understand and scale the project.
+Furthermore, planning early reduces the need to refactor large chunks of code whenever new requirements are discovered.

 ### Class Diagram